-- Updated on Aug 13, 2024
+- Updated on Jan 20, 2025

-Article written by Marie, childcare nurse
+Article written by Marie Louedec, pediatric nurse

 @Dominika_siejewicz_photography

-And thatâs when the night of JAVA arrives⊠But what does it mean?
+And here comes the JAVA night… But what does that mean?

-What do you (and your baby) need to get through this moment?
+What do you and your baby need to get through this moment?

 - Be reassured, cuddled, rocked